Fundamental speed limits on entanglement dynamics of bipartite quantum systems: Speed Limits on Entanglement

-The speed limits on entanglement have been investigated earlier for unitary dynamics of bipartite quantum systems using suitable entanglement measures such as entanglement entropy~\cite{Divyansh2022,Hamilton2023}, concurrence~\cite{vivek2022} and geometric measure of entanglement~\cite{Bera2013, Rudnicki20201}.
+The speed limits on entanglement have been investigated earlier for unitary dynamics of bipartite quantum systems using suitable entanglement measures such as entanglement entropy~\cite{Divyansh2022, Hamilton2023}, concurrence~\cite{vivek2022} and geometric measure of entanglement~\cite{Bera2013, Rudnicki20201}.
 In Ref.~\cite{vivek2022}, the speed limits on entanglement have been generalized to arbitrary dynamics using entanglement measures such as negativity.
 The speed limits on entanglement obtained in Ref.~\cite{vivek2022} can not be used to obtain the speed limits on entanglement for bound entangled states because negativity is unable to quantify the entanglement of bound entangled states.
-In Ref.~\cite{Campaioli_2022}, the speed limit on entanglement has been obtained using REE.
+In Ref.~\cite{Campaioli_2022}, the speed limit on entanglement has been obtained using the relative entropy of entanglement (REE).
 Note that for any dynamical system with associated Hilbert space $\cal{H}$, the state of the system depends on time.
 So, in general, the closest free state will also be time-dependent.
 The speed limit bounds in \cite{Campaioli_2022} are obtained on the assumption that during the entire evolution period, the closest separable state is stationary.
 Therefore, the speed limit bounds in \cite{Campaioli_2022} may not correctly identify the quantities on which the speed limit on entanglement depends.
+Moreover, in previous works, bounds on the entangling rate have been obtained for the unitary dynamics of pure bipartite systems~\cite{Bravyi2007, Gong2022}.
+In this work, we also generalize the bound on the entangling rate beyond pure states, as well as unitary dynamics.

 In this section, we have used the relative entropy of entanglement (REE) to derive speed limits on entanglement.
 Our analysis assumes that the evolution of the closest separable state is governed by the closest separable map, which is the map that is closest to the actual map governing the state's evolution.
-We have applied this assumption to obtain the speed limits on entanglement for both unitary and arbitrary CPTP dynamics.
+We have applied this assumption to obtain the speed limits on entanglement for both unitary and arbitrary completely positive trace-preserving (CPTP) dynamics.